wimvelzeboer/fflib-apex-extensions/README.md

 ## Contributing
 Anyone is welcome to fork this repository and propose changes or complete new features via raising a pull-requests.

+Please have read the [contributing guide](./CONTRIBUTING.md) that will through the process to making your first contribution!

 You can also have a look at the open items in the [project(s)](./projects), feel free to pick an item from the kanban board!

 ## Donations